meolar/supertux-wiki/Level-Design.md

 * Enemy Visibility: Take care when using Front Passive objects to ensure they never completely cover any enemies.
 If you want a section where Tux appears behind the scenery, don't put any enemies in it.
 * Use the Textbox only if necessary as a player may have a limited knowledge of the English language or even none at all.
-* Never require to be small Tux to reach an Area.
+* Never require to be small Tux to reach an area.
 * Do not use deadly-falls to disguise a secret unless there is an obvious hint that suggests to jump down there.
 * No secret areas right above a Crusher behind the ceiling.
 Leave at least a gap of two tiles between the Crusher and ceiling as well as hints that there actually is a secret.
 Make sure players can tell whether or not they get crushed riding the Crusher.